 Work rules provide guidance on expectations for workplace conduct.
 Violations of work rules, the Collective Bargaining Agreement, departmental procedures, OHIO University policies or examples of poor work behavior may result in discipline up to and including termination.
-Any work rule referenced below may be accessed and read in its entirety by clicking on the link below the description or selecting the rule from the sidebar.

 Facilities and Auxiliaries Attendance Policy

 All employees matter and are vital to accomplish the mission of the Facilities and Auxiliaries Division.
 Employees are encouraged to be present at work to perform their professional functions and responsibilities.
 Employees who are unable to report to work must notify their supervisor in accordance to the rules stated in the work rules document noted above.
 An employee who uses 88 hours paid sick leave hour in a backward view rolling 12 month period, excluding the exceptions stated in the policy, will be counseled.
 Any employee who utilizes more than 120 hours of paid sick leave in a backward view rolling 12 month period, not attributable to any of the exceptions stated in the policy, will be subject to corrective/disciplinary action up to and including termination.
 When corrective/disciplinary action is taken, it will be applied progressively and consistently in accordance with sound management practice and OHIO University procedures.

 The continued employment of all employees shall be during good work behavior and efficient service.
 No employee shall be suspended or terminated except for incompetency, inefficiency, dishonesty, intoxication, under the influence of drugs of abuse, immoral conduct, insubordination, and discourteous treatment of the public, neglect of duty, violation of University rules or any other failure of good behavior, Article 33(A), Discipline, of the Collective Bargaining Agreement.